usnistgov/IrradInterPy/README.md

 Additionally, the coefficients $A_0$, $A_1$, ... , $A_n$ are determined with $\frac{1}{E_\lambda^2}$ weighting, using an assumption of constant relative measurement error (see NBS TN 594-13 in Documentation).

 ## How to use
-IrradInterPy requires the following libraries and their dependencies:
+IrradInterPy requires Python >= 3.9.16 and the following libraries with their dependencies:
 * NumPy >= 1.23.3
 * SciPy >= 1.9.1